quantified-uncertainty/utility-function-extractor/packages/webpage-refactor/README.md

 - [x] Paths table
   - [x] Add paths table
   - [x] warn that the paths table is approximate.
-  - However, I really don't feel like re-adding this after having worked out the distribution rather than the mean aggregation
+  - I really don't feel like re-adding this after having worked out the distribution rather than the mean aggregation
-  - However, I think it does make it more user to other users.
+  - On the other hand, I think it does make it more user to other users.
+- [x] Change README.
 - [ ] Add functionality like names, etc.
   - I also don't feel like doing this
 - [ ] Look back at Amazon thing which has been running
-- [x] Change README.

-## Footnotes

 [^1]: The program takes each element as a reference point in turn, and computing the possible distances from that reference point to all other points, and taking the geometric mean of these distances.
 This produces a number representing the value of each element, such that the ratios between elements represent the user's preferences: a utility function.
 However, this isn't perfect; the principled approach woud be to aggregate the distributions rather than their means.
 But this principled approach is much more slowly.
 For the principled approach, see the `utility-tools` repository.